Tanzania Safari FAQ

 Most lodges have outlets so you will be able to recharge batteries.
-However, because the lodges are run on generators, the electrical current is not as strong as traditional electrical currents, and some lodges turn off their generators at midnight.
+Some lodges turn off their generators at midnight.
 Some of the campsites offer outlets in the dining area.
 Campsite etiquette dictates the first-come-first-served principle.
 Our safari jeep has charging ports that you can use to charge your phone/camera & laptop while you’re on safari with us.

-What type of safari jeep is used on a safari?
+Tanzania safari jeep is used on a safari

 it looks when you are ready to go on Safari of a lifetime.
 Our vehicles feature pop-top roofs for all-around visibility and open center aisles for flexible maneuvering when stopped.
 All of our vehicles conform to safety regulations and are custom-built to take the rigors of a safari.
-All vehicles are driven by our experienced and highly knowledgeable local guides, who are integral in explaining the intricacies of the ecological principals or animal behavior that you’ll be witnessing.
+Our guides are integral in explaining the intricacies of the ecological principals or animal behavior that you’ll be witnessing.
 Our vehicles provide maximum safety as well as ease of viewing.
 Many of our safaris take place in national parks and reserves, whose regulations require us to stay inside our vehicles due to danger from wild animals.

 How many people are typically on your safaris?

 Our standard Land Cruisers allow for a maximum of six travelers, plus a guide/driver.
 Our minimum group size is generally 12, with a maximum of 100 plus on our Safari, which uses regular Land Cruisers instead of extended ones.
 It is common to have group sizes smaller than 20, which will give you more exclusive time in the vehicles each one having 6pax with your driver/guide.

 Is Tanzania a good destination for family safaris?